For current updates, read below

 April 2024

-On February 23, 2024 a Draft Environmental Impact Statement (DEIS) was published in the State of Hawai‘I Office of Planning and Sustainable Development’s Environmental Review Program’s The Environmental Notice.
-The DEIS for the Ledcor South Maui Properties and Improvements, which was prepared pursuant to the State of Hawai‘i EIS law (Hawai‘i Revised Statutes, Chapter 343) and the State of Hawai‘i EIS rules (Hawai‘i Administrative Rules, Title 11, Chapter 200.1), has been resubmitted to the Maui Planning Commission (MPC) due to the loss of quorum at their March 25, 2024 meeting where the DEIS was scheduled to receive comments from them.
-No changes have been made to the DEIS that was resubmitted to the MPC.
+On February 23, 2024 a Draft Environmental Impact Statement (DEIS) was published in the State of Hawai‘i Office of Planning and Sustainable Development’s Environmental Review Program’s The Environmental Notice.
+The DEIS for the Ledcor South Maui Properties and Improvements, which was prepared pursuant to the State of Hawai‘i EIS law (Hawai‘i Revised Statutes, Chapter 343) and the State of Hawai‘i EIS rules (Hawai‘i Administrative Rules, Title 11, Chapter 200.1), was resubmitted to the Maui Planning Commission (MPC) due to the loss of quorum at their March 25, 2024 meeting where the DEIS was scheduled to receive comments from them.
+No changes were made to the DEIS that was resubmitted to the MPC.

-The DEIS has also been resubmitted to the State of Hawaiʻi Environmental Review Program (ERP) for republication in the April 8, 2024 issue of The Environmental Notice.
-No changes have been made to the DEIS that will be reposted on the ERP website for public comment starting April 8, 2024.
+The DEIS was resubmitted to the State of Hawaiʻi Environmental Review Program (ERP) for republication in the April 8, 2024 issue of The Environmental Notice allowing for public comments until May 23, 2024.
+To read the Draft EIS, click here.
+To read the April 8, 2024 Environmental Notice, click here.

 February 2024

-On February 23, 2024 a Draft Environmental Impact Statement (DEIS) was published in the State of Hawai‘i Office of Planning and Sustainable Development’s Environmental Review Program’s The Environmental Notice, the public will have 45 days to provide comment.
-The deadline to submit comment is April 8, 2024.
-Comments received during the public comment period will be included and addressed in the Final EIS.
-Please follow the link to view and download the DEIS and submit comments on the draft. https://www.ledcorsouthmauipermitting.com/
+On February 23, 2024 a Draft Environmental Impact Statement (DEIS) was published in the State of Hawai‘i Office of Planning and Sustainable Development’s Environmental Review Program’s The Environmental Notice, the public had 45 days to provide comment.
+Comments received during the public comment period were included and addressed in the Final EIS.

 January 2024